The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Miguel pulled out the chair and sat down.

-Hector lifted his eyes slowly.
+Hector raised his eyes slowly.

 “I am trying.”